metfar/dailynews/README.md

       "watchlist": [
         "Review space events with confirmed dates",
         "Look at oil volatility and VIX",
-        "Check if any local alerts escalate during the day" ]
+        "Check whether any local alerts escalate during the day" ]
     },
     "evening": {